jkutner/jkutner.github.com/_posts/2015-08-17-deploy-clojure-ratpack-heroku-docker.md

 From this shell, you can run one-off tasks like database migrations.

+Heroku's Docker support is currently in beta.
+As we work to make the integration better, we'd love to hear your feedback so we focus on building the things you need.
+Feel free to reach out to me directly with you thoughts and ideas.

-You can visit the Heroku Dev Center for more information on [Heroku's Docker CLI]().
+You can visit the Heroku Dev Center for more information on [Heroku's Docker CLI](https://blog.heroku.com/archives/2015/8/17/docker_updates_local_data_stores_and_more_languages).
 And you can learn more about [Immutant](http://immutant.org/) and [Docker](https://docs.docker.com/) from their respective documentation sites.
 You can also find more information about [deploying Clojure apps to Heroku](https://devcenter.heroku.com/articles/deploying-clojure) on the Dev Center.